Emerging Synergies in Causality and Deep Generative Models: A Survey: Conclusion

 \subsection{Causality}

-Causality, as conceptualized by Judea Pearl, seeks to understand the underlying cause-effect dynamics between variables \cite{pearl2009causal,Pearl2000CausalityMR}.
-It goes beyond mere associations, which might arise from confounding factors, to decipher genuine causal relationships.
-In this section, we explore the foundational concepts of SCMs and the ladder of causation, while also highlighting the role of independent component analysis (ICA) in the realm of causality.
+{ Causality, as conceptualized by Judea Pearl, seeks to understand the cause-effect relationships that underlie data-generating processes \cite{pearl2009causal}.
+It goes beyond mere associations, which might arise from confounding factors, to decipher genuine causal mechanisms between variables.
+In this section, we explore the foundational concepts of SCMs and the ladder of causation, underscoring their significance in delineating the data-generating processes.
+We also discuss the role of independent component analysis (ICA) in identifying latent causal factors.}